michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

   </tr>
 </table>

-4 .
-Visualizing the statistics from Career Services to make a point of CMU MISM having value
+4 .Visualising the statistics from Career Services to make the point of CMU MISM having value
  - Employment statistics (2015 -2022)
  - MISM job categories and their popularity
  - Companies and the job roles they have employed MISM graduates for (2015-2022)